TERREMEMBER/znbase/docs/content/v2.2/api/ysql/extensions.md

 $ ls "$(pg_config --sharedir)"/extension/ | grep <name>
 ```

-Copy those files to the YugabyteDB installation.
+Copy those files to the ZNbaseDB installation.
 Restart the cluster (or the respective node in a multi-node install).
 Finally, connect to the cluster with `ysqlsh` and run the `CREATE EXTENSION` statement to create the extension.

 {{< note title="Note" >}}

 Only some extensions are currently supported.
-If you encounter any issues when installing or using a particular extension, file a GitHub issue in the [yugabyte/yugabyte-db](https://github.com/yugabyte/yugabyte-db/issues) repository.
+If you encounter any issues when installing or using a particular extension, file a GitHub issue in the [ZNbase/ZNbase-db](https://github.com/ZNbase/ZNbase-db/issues) repository.

 {{< /note >}}